 Tornwald’s disease is an abscess that develops in the nasopharyngeal bursa.
 Infected bursa usually presents with persistent postnasal discharge or crusting.

 Passavant’s ridge: This is a mucosal ridge, which encircles the posterior and lateral walls of the nasopharyngeal isthmus, is formed by fibers of palatopharyngeus muscle.
 When soft palate contracts during deglutition or speech, it makes firm contact with Passavant’s ridge and cut off nasopharynx from the oropharynx.

 Nerve supply of nasopharynx

-The nasopharynx receives its blood supply from Ascending pharyngeal artery, Ascending palatine branch of facial artery, Ascending cervical artery, Maxillary artery – all are branches of external carotid artery.
+The nasopharynx receives its blood supply from Ascending pharyngeal artery, Ascending palatine branch of the facial artery, Ascending cervical artery, Maxillary artery – all are branches of the external carotid artery.

 The venous drainage from the superior part is via the pterygoid plexus and from the inferior part via the pharyngeal plexus of veins.
 All these plexus drains finally into the internal jugular vein.

 Nasopharynx has an extensive lymphatic network system.
 Lymphatic drainage in the nasopharynx occurs laterally and medially:

 - From the posterior wall, the lymphatics drainage is to the retropharyngeal nodes (nodes of Rouviere) and

 - from the lateral wall, the lymph vessels traverse the superior constrictor muscle and drain into the lateral retropharyngeal, deep cervical and posterior triangle lymph nodes.